Home

 • Systematic generalization of skills

-Staff will conduct daily data collection and analysis to determine therapy effectiveness and progress in the program.
-Therapy is typically scheduled in 2 to 3 hour time blocks, depending upon the child and specific program goals determined in his/her treatment plan.
-At the onset, treatment will be conducted in the child’s home.
-Until children have developed some speech and social skills, they often learn best in a 1:1 setting.
-Therefore for the majority of children, our work during the first year is done in the child's home setting.
-Typically 2 to 3 therapists are needed to provide the average program of 30 hours of individual skills per week.
 During the intake process, the psychologist will make a recommendation as to the number of hours of intensive behavioral intervention that would be appropriate for the child on a weekly basis.
 Treatment will continue in the home until the child has acquired skills that will enable her/him to learn in the relatively complex, uncontrolled situations that exist in school and in the community.
 At that point, treatment will shift to helping the child adjust to the school and community settings.

 Parent/Caregiver Involvement

-Parent and caregiver input regarding their child’s goals is an essential part of the intervention process.
+Parent and caregiver input regarding their child’s goals is an exness-th.com essential part of the intervention process.
 Parents and members of the therapy team work together to develop an individual treatment plan (ITP) for each child.
 During therapy itself, therapists will target predetermined goals from the child’s Individual Treatment Plan (ITP).
 A stated goal of therapy is to collaborate with parents and all regular care providers to provide them with the necessary skills to provide effective treatment to the child throughout the 24 hours of the day.
 Specific objectives and methods will be selected for their value in assisting parents and care providers in acquiring skills as well as for training the child.

 Funding Options

-Families who are interested in MEAP services may contact our Intake Department at 763-493-7935.
+Families who are interested in MEAP services may contact our Intake Department at 763-425-0792.

 MINNESOTA EARLY AUTISM PROJECT, INC.